Roma Capannelle Cricket Club: History

 In October 1996 she was invited to participate in the tournament for the 20th anniversary of the FEAX C.C. in Corfu (Greece) with good results.
 The club's overseas tours are still organized during the summer months, especially visiting England and the city of London against which, after more than three decades, real rivalries have been created against historic London clubs that come to Rome to challenge the Roman club again.

 The Roma Capannelle Cricket Club in the following years won the Italian Championship five times (1988-90-91-2000-2013) and finished second nine times.
 Eight times, however, he won the Italian Cup.
 He was also the winner of numerous tournaments reserved for Italian and young players such as the Italy Trophy (5 out of 7) and the six-a-side Italian Championship to which are added the twelve titles of Italian Champions for Under 13, U15, U17 and U19.
 In recent years, thanks to the numerous projects to develop and promote Cricket in schools, the club has brought forward the women's section, which won its first two national titles in 2010 and 2011 and has produced dozens of cricket athletes born in Italy.

 On July 28, 2013, beating the Kingsgrove Milano, the Roma Capannelle Cricket Club becomes champion of Italy for the 5th time in its history.

-In recent years, Roma Capannelle, the only team in the capital to serve in Serie A, is applying a "rejuvenation" that sees in the starting line-up the use of some of the most interesting players in Italian cricket, including Leandro Jayarajah, Michele Morettini, Kevin Kekulawala, Emi Ghulam and Giorgio Scalco together with the younger Maruf Anowar, Ion Racila and Zaryan Ijaz.
+In recent years, Roma Capannelle, the only team in the capital to serve in Serie A, is applying a "rejuvenation" that sees in the starting line-up the use of some of the most interesting players in Italian cricket, including Leandro Jayarajah, Michele Morettini, Kevin Kekulawala, Anisur Rahman, Emi Ghulam and Giorgio Scalco together with the younger Maruf Anowar, Ion Racila and Zaryan Ijaz.

 At the same time the club, in addition to the various youth sections, and the women's team has increased the senior activity, with the addition of the 2nd XI, that is the second team, which includes players with less experience, young and old and marginal players. of the Serie A team.
 In addition, for the first time in Italy, a formation of Veterans was founded, namely the XL XI, the Over 40 team, mainly in challenges against foreign clubs visiting Rome.

 The recent tricolor successes of Roma Capannelle CC in the youth sector with two consecutive Under 13 titles and one in the Under 15 confirm that the youth and cricket promotion projects in schools and in the territory that continue to be organized by the Club give own fruits so much that in 2019 the Club opened a new youth sector for the very young: Little Cricket Under 7 - introduction to sport through Cricket.